Blueprint for Early Childhood

 Child care facilities and homes, early learning programs, and family support services are able to meet the demand for services and are high quality

 Kansas kids and families thrive when they have equitable access to comprehensive health and developmental services.

 Promote early prenatal care and education, insurance coverage, and ongoing support for pregnant women

-Promote early and comprehensive care and insurance coverage for children and families
+Promote comprehensive care and insurance coverage for children and families

-Ensure equitable access to prevention and intervention services in early childhood for optimal physical and mental health
+Ensure equitable access to prevention and intervention services in early childhood for optimal health outcomes

 Screen universally for healthy development

 Overcome barriers and stigma around mental health care and services

 Promote inclusion of children with disabilities into natural environments